-Tips to Avoid Student Loan Repayment Scams
+Tips To Avoid Student Loan Repayment Scams

 Headlines have been swirling around about federal student loans, the Supreme Court’s decision and repayments starting back up in October.
 Scammers tend to take advantage of big news like this, so keep these tips in mind if you see offers for repayment “help”: